Victor-Guerrero-Devs/css-courses/academind-css/09-css-plus-js/notes.md

 6. make an event listener for the no button after the for loop
 7. if clicked, switch the display back to none for both the backdrop and modal
   - if the yes button is clicked, (remember it is an anchor element) the user will just be taken to a new page (which will be made later)

+## Mobile navbar HTML and CSS

+Later in the course, we will pretty this up when we make the site mobile friendly.

+For now we will implement the hamburger and the navbar